 Carmen Julia Holguín Chaparro (Ph.D.
 University of New Mexico) is Coordinator of Spanish 300 level courses (Intermediate Spanish), and Faculty Advisor.
-Along with her duties as a Coordinator and Faculty Advisor, one of her important duties is to work with Study Abroad and National Equivalencies.
+Along with her duties as a Coordinator and Faculty Advisor, one of her important duties is to work with Study Abroad and National/Domestic Equivalencies.
 She teaches several topics related to Latin American literature and culture (300 and 400 levels).
 Teaching areas of interest include the relationship between literature and film, short film, short fiction, the representation of the dictatorship phenomenon in the fine arts, and creative writing.
 Creative writing is one of her main interest considering that she is a poet and short story writer.
 She loves the power of the literary word.
-She has been participating in poetry conferences in different cities of Mexico, the United States, and Argentina.
+She has been participating in poetry conferences in different cities of Mexico, Latin America, and the United States.
 Also, she has published her poetic work in several anthologies and magazines in Mexico, the United States, Spain, Colombia, and Uruguay.
 She has authored the following books: A tu prójimo amarás (Poetry, 2008), El que tenga oídos...
-(Poetry, 2014), La Oviedo rifa (Short stories chapbook) and ...
-Y a pesar de las cicatrices (Poetry chapbook, 2015).
+(Poetry, 2014), La Oviedo rifa (Short stories chapbook), ...
+Y a pesar de las cicatrices (Poetry chapbook, 2015), and Escucha (Poetry, 2021).
 Also, she works as an independent editor.
-Works of poetry and non-fiction she has edited include: Tres mujeres al borde de la escritura (2015, EEUU), La mariposa del alma (2016, Colombia), Easy, Casual, Every Day Spanish (2018, EEUU), and Desnuda of renda/Naked Offering, bilingual edition (2019, EEUU).
+Works of poetry and non-fiction she has edited and/or copy editing include: Tres mujeres al borde de la escritura (2015, EEUU), La mariposa del alma (2016, Colombia), Easy, Casual, Every Day Spanish (2018, EEUU), Desnuda ofrenda/Naked Offering, bilingual edition (2019, EEUU), and Filigranas de ultramar (2021, Colombia).